dazstaffs/blog/index.md

 ## 🗓️ Coming Soon

 - Building the best team - How to build the best team as a new leader
-- GitHub - Why GitHub is the right direction for DevSecOps
 - LM1: London Market Essentials 1 - Lessons Learned
 - Mermaid diagrams - How they helped me unravel a complex process
 - ThoughtWorks Tech Radar - How to build your own Tech Radar